Luke Maile Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.6 K/9, the worst in the league.
+- The Athletics pitching staff is last in MLB with a collective 7.4 strikeouts per nine innings.

-- The Athletics have an 8.01 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 8.05 team ERA ranks last across all MLB pitching staffs.

-- The Athletics give up the most home runs in baseball (47 total, 1.8 per game).
+- Athletics pitchers combine to allow 48 total home runs at a rate of 1.8 per game (most in baseball).

+- Muller (0-2 with a 7.23 ERA and 17 strikeouts in 23 2/3 innings pitched) gets the start for the Athletics, his sixth of the season.

 © 2023 Data Skrive.
 All rights reserved.